-Second Term Addresses
+Second-Term Addresses

-The second term addresses of Presidents have disparate qualities.
-For example, President Reagan decreased both his credit claiming and policy proposals in his second-term addresses.
-On the other hand, President Clinton increased his policy proposals, while maintaining the same level of credit claiming.
-One characteristic, however, is common in second term addresses.
-In their second terms, Presidents concentrate more of their legislative requests on defense and foreign policy.28 It might be that Presidents turn towards building their legacy in their second terms of office and decide to focus more of their resources, political capital, and time on issues concerning defense and foreign policy.
+The second-term addresses of Presidents have disparate qualities.
+For example, President Reagan decreased the number of policy proposals in his second-term addresses.
+In contrast, President Clinton increased his policy proposals.
+The average number of policy proposals in a second-term speech is 40.36 One characteristic, however, is common in second-term addresses.
+In their second terms, Presidents concentrate more of their legislative requests on defense and foreign policy.37 It might be that Presidents turn toward building their legacy in their second terms of office and decide to focus more of their resources, executive authority, political capital, and time on issues concerning defense and foreign policy.